 If you’re a production worker, you may lose a finger or a limb when operating a food slicer, meat grinder, milling machine, powered conveyor belt, mechanical power press, drill press, lathe, band saw, or similar equipment.

 You’re at high risk for a head or back injury or broken bones if you slip and fall on a wet production floor, stair, ladder, or uneven surface.
 Falls can occur on work sites, in offices, or in manufacturing environments.

 You may receive a serious electric shock if wiring is exposed or a piece of machinery isn’t grounded properly.

 Every time a worker picks up an object, no matter how small, he or she is putting strain on the muscles and discs in his or her back.
 In North Carolina, back injuries are compensable if the worker is injured because of a “specific traumatic incident”.
 Basically, this means that the injury does not have to be accidental like a slip, trip, or fall.
 If you hurt your back on the job while lifting, call our workers’ compensation team and set up a free consultation.

 Repetitive Motion Injuries

-High production jobs where the worker is tasked with performing the same movement over and over can lead to injuries like carpal tunnel syndrome and cubital tunnel syndrome.
-These types of injury require production of specific evidence to prove that the employer and insurance company are responsible for the workers’ injury.
-If you have been diagnosed with carpal tunnel, cubital tunnel or other type of repetitive motion injury, the attorneys at Wilson, Reives and Silverman are ready to help.
+High production jobs where the worker is tasked with performing the same movement over and over can lead to injuries, such as carpal tunnel syndrome and cubital tunnel syndrome.
+These types of injury require production of specific evidence to prove that the employer is responsible for the workers’ injury.
+If you have been diagnosed with carpal tunnel, cubital tunnel, or other type of repetitive motion injury, the attorneys at Wilson, Reives, Silverman & Doran are ready to help.
 Call today for your free consultation.

 If I’ve been injured in a manufacturing accident, what should I do next?